stelzinga/MF/MGT_80.Tools.md

 In which Retained Earnings is an Equity account and Dividends Payable is a liability account.

 Retained Earnings
 Retained Earnings were mentioned at the very start of this section, without any further explanation.
 Here, they are explained a bit more.
-Retained Earnings, is, as shown above an Equity Acccount type.
+Retained Earnings, is, as shown above an Equity Account type.
 In addition, it is also a concept, directly linked to that account: Retained Earnings are what the Venture 'Retains" after having collected all Revenues, paid out all Costs (including taxes) and paid out Dividend (listed companies) or Drawings (sole proprietor Venture).
-We know that Revenue is reflected in the Cash or Receivables accounts, Cost is reflected in Cash or Payables accounts.
-Dividends is reflected in Cash or Payables accounts.
+We know that Revenue is reflected in the Cash or Receivables accounts, Cost is reflected in Cash or Payable accounts.
+Dividends is reflected in Cash or Payable accounts.
 What is often confusing is the fact that Retained Earnings does not reflect Cash or is not 'held' in Cash account.
 An example will clarify this.
-Assume a Venture has Assets = 1000 (of which Cash = 0, Buidlings = 1000) , Liabilities = 750  and Owner's Equity = 250.
+Assume a Venture has Assets = 1000 (of which Cash = 0, Buildings = 1000) , Liabilities = 750  and Owner's Equity = 250.
 Now at the start of the year we get:

 Sales of a product